How To Calculate Your Take-Home Pay In Saskatchewan

 You may be entitled to the Active Families Benefit (AFB) listed under the Saskatchewan Credit section.
 This benefit is available to those who were residents of Saskatchewan at the end of the year with an adjusted family income not exceeding $60,000.

-If eligible, you can claim up to $150 per child born in 2003 or later for fees paid in 2021 toward the cost of registering a child in a sporting, cultural, or recreational activity.
+If eligible, you can claim up to $150 per child 18 years old and younger toward the cost of registering a child in a sporting, cultural, or recreational activity.
 To claim an amount, you would need to fill out Form SK479.

 Non-Refundable Tax Credits